 6. Try canoeing down the rivers

-Being an island, Madagascar is a country with vast coastline and numerous rivers.
+Being an island, Madagascar is a country with a vast coastline and many rivers.
 These rivers provide an avenue for kids to enjoy watersports like canoeing and kayaking.
 Some river expeditions also offer options to stop at local villages where the family can interact and talk with the friendly locals.
 The entire canoeing experience won’t just be a fun and exciting adventure, but a real educational trip as well.

 7. Camp out under the stars

 On top of the incredible river expeditions, another way for the kids and the teens to have a blast in Madagascar is by camping out under the stars.
 It’s a great combo of river canoeing in the day, rafting on the side, some hiking and walking, and an opportunity to meet locals, too.
-There’s also a great chance for the kids to see the unique landscapes, lovely flora and fauna, interesting rainforests and many other diverse landscape that make up this unique country.
+There’s also a great chance for the kids to see the unique landscapes, lovely flora and fauna, interesting rainforests and many other diverse landscapes that make up this unique country.

 8. Sleep in the trees

 Sleeping in treehouses is a classic kid’s fantasy.
-It never grows old and it is a hit in Madagascar.
+It never grows old, and it is a hit in Madagascar.
 So, don’t take the chance for them to experience sleeping in one of the many treehouse accommodations offered in many places in the country.

 9. Go beachin’ at Nosy Be